natninac/Chatroom/README.md

 ## Chatroom Project Prototype

 This is our Chatroom prototype for CART 263.
-It currently manifests as a wireframe with a non-functional representation of the chatroom.
-There is a rotating model representing where the 3D environment will be situated as well.
+It has yet to be implemented as an online space, but it functions with local servers.
+Users can modify placements of the main windows, as well as explore a 3D environment inspired by the metro.
+They can also create usernames and change them anytime, which will display when they submit messages on the chatroom.